 At the time of writing, Xfinity Mobile sells about thirty devices through its website.
-Most of these devices have fairly standard prices.
 Several devices are part of a promo where new customers who purchase an eligible device, port in an existing phone number, and maintain service for 90 days will receive a $250 prepaid card.

 Bring your own device